-- o the financial asset is held within a business model whose objective is to collect the contractual cash flows.
+- the financial asset is held within a business model whose objective is to collect the contractual cash flows.
 If this is the case, the financial asset is measured at amortised cost - the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
 If so, the financial asset must be measured at FVTOCI.

 All other financial assets must be measured at fair value through profit or loss (FVTPL).
-An entity may designate the asset as measured at fair value through profit or loss if doing so eliminates or significantly reduces an accounting mismatch.
+An entity may designate a financial asset as measured at FVTPL if doing so eliminates or significantly reduces an inconsistency in valuation methods or accounting treatment (sometimes referred to as an accounting mismatch).